GoodTimeio/public-api-docs/ats/applications.md

 ---

 ### `GET` `/applications/:applicationId`
-* Returns a job from the ATS.
+* Returns an application from the ATS.

 ####  Header
 key|value